Occupational Therapy Professional Practice 2 PG (10416.1)

 Different practice education placements may have specific recommended texts.
 The texts listed below contain information that deals with a wide range of practice areas.
 Students are recommended to read the specific chapters of these books that deal with the practice area in which they will be working

-Dancza, K. & Rodger, S. (2018) Implementing occuaption-centred practice: A practical guide for occupational therapy pracifce learning.
-London.
-Routlege
+Dancza, K. & Rodger, S. (2018).
+Implementing occupation-centred practice: A practical guide for occupational therapy practice learning.
+Routledge.

 Some placements may include shift hours and weekend work.
 See placement options on the canvas site for specific hours for specific work sites.

 Except in the case of extenuating circumstances, 100% attendance is expected in all placements.
-It is expected that students unable to fulfill these participation requirements will inform the Unit Convener as soon as practical in writing (email).
-Absence from external placement activities must also be reported to the practice educator and Professional Practice Convener as soon as possible.
-Failure to adhere to these requirements may result in failure of the associated assessment piece.
+It isexpected that students unable to fulfill these participation requirements will inform the Unit Convener assoon as practical in writing (email).
+Absence from external placement activities must also be reported to the practice educator and Unit Convener as soon as possible.
+Failure to adhere to these requirements mayresult in failure of the associated assessment piece.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.

 Required IT skills

-We will also be offering online discussion forums during your placements in real time using the Blackboard Collaborate tool.
+We will also be offering online discussion forums during your placements in real time using the Blackboard Collaborate tool and/or Zoom and Microsoft Teams videoconferencing platforms.

 Blackboard Collaborate provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the LearnOnline Student Help and click on the link to Blackboard Collaborate

 Students are responsible to cover all travel and accommodation costs involved in completing practice education placements.
-It is expected that all students will complete a placement in rural, regional or remote Australia.
+It is expected that over their course, all students will complete at least one placement in rural, regional or remote Australia.

 Work placement, internships or practicums